HariAr2/Time-Series-Analysis/README.md

 ## Project Structure

-The project is organized into the following directories:
+The project is organized into the following :

 - `code`: Contains all the Python scripts and Jupyter notebooks used for data analysis and modeling `time_series_analysis.ipynb`.
 - `data`: Stores the raw and processed datasets `long_data_.csv`.